uploadcare/uploadcare-rails/README.md

 end
 ```

-And then you create a new Post object specifying a CDN-url for your prevously uploaded Uploadcare file:
+And then you create a new Post object specifying a CDN-url for your previously uploaded Uploadcare file:

 ```console
 $ post = Post.create(picture: "https://ucarecdn.com/2d33999d-c74a-4ff9-99ea-abc23496b052/")